leshow/blog/content/post/icmp.md

 let soc = Socket::new(Domain::IPV4, Type::RAW, Some(Protocol::ICMPV4))
 ```

-What we get from both versions is a file descriptor for the socket, which we can then use to register with tokio.
+What we get is a file descriptor, which we can then use to register with tokio.
 To do that, we need to remember to set it to `non_blocking` since tokio is an async runtime

 ```rust
 soc.set_nonblocking(true);